 In Ancient Greece when boys were not at school and girls were not working they played ball games with inflated pig’s bladders.
 They also played with knucklebones.
 Children also played with toys like spinning tops, dolls, model horses with wheels, hoops, and rocking horses.

 Roman children played with wooden or clay dolls and hoops.
 They also played ball games and board games.
 And they played with animal knucklebones.

 Toys changed little through the centuries.
-In the 16th century children still played with wooden dolls.
+In the 16th century, children still played with wooden dolls.
 (They were called Bartholomew babies because they were sold at St Bartholomew’s fair in London).
 They also played cup and ball (a wooden ball with a wooden cup on the end of a handle.
 You had to swing the handle and try and catch the ball in the cup).

 Toys In The Industrial Revolution

-The industrial revolution allowed toys to be mass-produced and they gradually became cheaper.
+The Industrial Revolution allowed toys to be mass-produced and they gradually became cheaper.

 John Spilsbury made the first jigsaw puzzle in 1767.
 He intended to teach geography by cutting maps into pieces but soon people began making jigsaws for entertainment.
 The Kaleidoscope was invented in 1816 by David Brewster.
 In 1882 Adeline Whitney patented alphabet blocks.

 In the 19th century, middle-class girls played with wood or porcelain dolls.
-They also had dolls houses, model shops, and skipping ropes.
+They also had doll houses, model shops, and skipping ropes.
 Boys played with toys like marbles and toy soldiers as well as toy trains.
 (Some toy trains had working engines fueled by methylated spirits).
 They also played with toy boats.
 However poor children had few toys and often had to make their own.

 In a well-off 19th century family children played with rocking horses and clockwork toys like moving animals.
 Clockwork trains were also popular.
 So was the jack-in-the-box.